Whimsy Stick

 DIY makes sense for testing whether your dog responds before committing, for small low-drive dogs used occasionally, or for extra lures for an existing professional pole.
 Toy-tier poles at $15 to $35 are the worst value: they fail as fast as DIY but cost more per replacement cycle.
 The Whimsy Stick at $54.95 to $94.95 makes sense for high-drive dogs, dogs over 30 lbs, or daily structured training.
 See the buying guide for the full decision framework.

 Weeks to a few months with daily use.
 PVC cracks under repeated flex stress, rope frays at connection points, and knots loosen under sustained load.
-The failure mode isn’t gradual.
+The failure mode is not gradual.
 Things tend to go all at once.
 Plan to replace the line and lure every four to eight weeks at minimum.

 Yes.
 Retying a new lure when the old one shreds is straightforward.
 Use fleece or soft fabric strips that flutter at ground level.
 Avoid hard materials, metal attachments, or anything that could damage teeth or be ingested during possession.